ShengyuanWang24/ShengyuanWang24.github.io/_pages/about.md

 - *2016.09–2020.06* B.A. in Psychology, Sun Yat-sen University, Guangzhou, China.

 # 🎤 Conference Presentations
-- *2025* **Wang, S.**, Zhang, Y., & Ding, X. “‘NOT Gate,’ Not ‘Gate’: Long-Term Memory Interplay with Working Memory via Reversal Coding.”
-Poster presented at the annual meeting of Cognitive Computational Neuroscience, Amsterdam, the Netherlands.
+- *2025* **Wang, S.**, Zhang, Y., & Ding, X. “‘NOT Gate,’ Not ‘Gate’: Long-Term Memory Interplay with Working Memory via Reversal Coding.” **Poster** presented at **the annual meeting of Cognitive Computational Neuroscience**, Amsterdam, the Netherlands.
-- *2024* **Wang, S.**, Lin, Y., & Ding, X. “The Difference between Social Attention and Non-Social Attention Lies in Attention Disengagement Rather Than Attention Orientation.”
-Talk presented at the Conference for Chinese Psychologists, Shenzhen, China.
+- *2024* **Wang, S.**, Lin, Y., & Ding, X. “The Difference between Social Attention and Non-Social Attention Lies in Attention Disengagement Rather Than Attention Orientation.” **Talk** presented at **the Conference for Chinese Psychologists**, Shenzhen, China.
-- *2023* **Wang, S.**, Lin, Y., & Ding, X. “The Difference between Social Attention and Non-Social Attention Lies in Attention Disengagement Rather Than Attention Orientation.”
-Poster presented at the annual meeting of the Vision Sciences Society, Florida, USA. *Journal of Vision, 23*(9), 5045.
+- *2023* **Wang, S.**, Lin, Y., & Ding, X. “The Difference between Social Attention and Non-Social Attention Lies in Attention Disengagement Rather Than Attention Orientation.” **Poster** presented at **the annual meeting of the Vision Sciences Society**, Florida, USA. *Journal of Vision, 23*(9), 5045.
-- *2023* **Wang, S.**, Lin, Y., & Ding, X. “Mechanisms of Social Gestalt and Its Bound Information in Working Memory.”
-Talk presented at the Chinese Psychological Society National Academic Conference on General and Experimental Psychology, Jinhua, China.
+- *2023* **Wang, S.**, Lin, Y., & Ding, X. “Mechanisms of Social Gestalt and Its Bound Information in Working Memory.” **Talk** presented at **the Chinese Psychological Society National Academic Conference on General and Experimental Psychology**, Jinhua, China.
-- *2023* **Wang, S.**, Lin, Y., & Ding, X. “The Difference between Social Attention and Non-Social Attention Lies in Attention Disengagement Rather Than Attention Orientation.”
-Poster presented at the Chinese Psychological Society National Academic Conference on General and Experimental Psychology, Jinhua, China.
+- *2023* **Wang, S.**, Lin, Y., & Ding, X. “The Difference between Social Attention and Non-Social Attention Lies in Attention Disengagement Rather Than Attention Orientation.” **Poster** presented at **the Chinese Psychological Society National Academic Conference** on General and Experimental Psychology, Jinhua, China.
-- *2021* **Wang, S.**, Xu, L., Luo, X., & Sun, Y. “Follow Because of Trust: Trust Modulates the Gaze Cueing Effect.”
-Poster presented at the annual meeting of the Vision Sciences Society, online. *Journal of Vision, 21*(9), 2366.
+- *2021* **Wang, S.**, Xu, L., Luo, X., & Sun, Y. “Follow Because of Trust: Trust Modulates the Gaze Cueing Effect.” **Poster** presented at **the annual meeting of the Vision Sciences Society**, online. *Journal of Vision, 21*(9), 2366.

 # 🏫 Workshops and Summer Schools
 - *2025* Model-Based Neuroscience and Cognition Summer School, University of Amsterdam, the Netherlands.